Thoughts for Closing the Deal

-You walk out the door thanking the potential client for their time tell them that you will stop back in later in the year to review their needs.
+You walk out the door, thanking the potential client for their time, and tell them that you will stop back in later in the year to review their needs.
 You leave upbeat and happy, but you did not get the deal.

 Timing is everything.
 Make sure your prospect is ready to close before you ask.
 It is crucial to pay attention to the body language of those in the room throughout your presentation.
 Whether it is one person or several, you must be sure that they’re comfortable with what you are selling.
 You must make sure they’re comfortable with you.
 Your ability to anticipate and address their questions will give you a feel for their comfort level and their readiness to give you a yes.

 Sometimes, a trial close is the best option.
 For instance, you may turn the question or mission on them to see if they understand the importance of your product.
 You may ask them if they see how their business will be advanced with the use of your service.

 Whether they hesitate or acquiesce will let you know whether you’re ready to move forward with an ask, or if it is necessary for you to provide more information before doing so.

 Consider whether you have addressed all of the areas of objection in your closing.